 There are countless strategies for correlating human rights information.
-Some investigations draw interrelations of violations inductively (selecting a relevant case or situation and adding others that share certain characteristics of interest to the investigation), while others take a deductive perspective (starting from a specific research hypothesis or a particular characteristic attracting other cases or situations).
-Others adopt inductive-deductive strategies.
-In a past work23, I referred to a 'pincers maneuver' (opération en pince) (Bateson 1972) by which researchers use empirical observations and the domain knowledge as axes of research in constant exchange.
+Some investigations draw interrelations of violations inductively (selecting a relevant case or situation and adding others that share certain characteristics of interest to the investigation), others take a deductive perspective (starting from a certain research hypothesis or a certain characteristic attracting other cases or situations).
+Others adopt indo-deductive strategies: